Minolta TC-1

 And despite my typical aversion to digital displays on cameras, Minolta’s firmware is a pleasure to use.
 It provides ample, intuitive, streamlined control via the large, lockable metal dial/wheel and a spring-loaded toggle.
 Adjusting film ISO, exposure compensation, spot lock, distance lock, flash modes, timer, and manual focus is remarkably quick on this 10cm × 3cm × 6cm (3.9” × 1.16” × 2.32”) 185g (6.5oz).

 TC-1’s magic-like technical advancements are earth-bound by brittle electronics, loud operation, and a small viewfinder.
-It is also very expensive, with the prices currently ranging from $1,000 to $5,000.
-Which is notably higher than its production-time listing price of $1,000 or $1,300 when adjusted for inflation.
+It is also very expensive, with the prices currently ranging from $1,000 to $5,000, which are notably higher than its production-time listing of $1,000 ($1,300 when adjusted for inflation).

 A brief history of Minolta, leading up to TC-1.